IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ### Styling

-The Time Picker comes with styling flexibility through the various overrides controling header background and title colors, as well as text colors for the selected hour, minute and meridiem (AM/PM).
-The Cancel and OK buttons are [Flat Buttons](button.md) and can be styled accordingly.
+The Time Picker comes with styling flexibility through the various overrides controlling header background and title colors, as well as text colors for the selected hour, minute, and meridiem (AM/PM).
+The Cancel and OK buttons are Flat Buttons and can be styled accordingly.

 ![](../images/timepicker_styling.png)